 Other types of flea products contain organophosphates.
 This insecticide works by damaging enzymes in the body that are critical for controlling nerve signals.
 (1)

 These products are tested safe and effective when properly used.
-They also room in the risk of toxicity and other undesirable health consequences if misused.
+They also room for the risk of toxicity and other undesirable health consequences if misused.

-And while we also practice being a responsible pet owner, we can’t control when our cats decide to be curious and lick the flea solution out.
+And while we also practice being responsible pet owners, we can’t control when our cats decide to be curious and lick the flea solution out.

 Tick and Flea Treatment’s Effect To Your Cat If Licked/Swallowed